Frequently Asked Questions

 What is St. Botolph Orthodox Chapel?

 We are an Orthodox reader’s chapel, serving the Boston area.
-This means that we are under an Orthodox bishop, but we have just begun to meet together and grow.
-Because of this, we lack a priest who can regularly offer services every week.
-Instead, weekly services are led by Mr. Augustine Watson, and the Holy Mass is celebrated by Fr.
-Justin Doty on the first Sunday of the month.
+This means that we are under an Orthodox bishop, but we are still growing and do not have a priest who can regularly offer weekly services.

 Who is St. Botolph?